-Tourism Industry: Is a cluster of production units in different industries that provide consumption goods and services for visitors.
+Tourism Industry: Is a cluster of production units in different industries that provide consumer goods and services for visitors.
 Such industries are called tourism industries because visitor acquisition represents a significant share of their supply that, in the absence of visitors, their production of these would cease to exist in meaningful quantity.
-This includes accommodation, travel, food and beverage services, guiding services, national parks, museums, entertainment etc.
+This includes accommodation, travel, food and beverage services, guiding services, national parks, museums, entertainment, etc.

-The current MDPR is USD 250 per person per night during the months of March, April, May, September, October, November and USD 200 per person per night during other months of the year (December, January, February, June, July, August).
+The current MDPR is USD 250 per person per night during the months of March, April, May, September, October, and November and USD 200 per person per night during other months of the year (December, January, February, June, July, and August).
 For both periods the SDF is fixed at $65 per person per night.

 The SDF is levied as per the Tourism Levy Act of Bhutan 2020.